On Kitaoka's conjecture and lifting problem for universal quadratic forms: Weak Lifting Problem

 Note that one could also consider the natural extension of Theorem \ref{th:lifting} to representations of $\beta\co_K^+$ for fixed $\beta\in\co_F^+$.
 The corresponding statement follows immediately from the theorem, as $\beta\co_K^+\subset m\co_K^+$ for $m=N_{F/\Q}(\beta)$.

 \begin{cor} For each $m,d\in\N$, there are only finitely many totally real number fields $K$ of degree $d=[K:\Q]$ such that all elements in $m\ok^+$ are sums of squares. \end{cor}

-\begin{proof} The Pythagoras number of the ring of integers is bounded in terms of degree of the field extension \cite[Corollary 3.3]{KY1}, i.e., \textit{there is a function $f(d)$ such that $\mathcal P(\co_F)\leq f(d)$ whenever $[F:\Q]=d$}.
-Thus, it suffices to consider the sum of a bounded number of squares $Q=x_1^2+\dots+x_{f(d)}^2$.
-Then the corollary is immediate from the previous theorem applied to the free $\co_F$-lattice $(\co_F^{f(d)},Q)$. \end{proof}
+\begin{proof} The Pythagoras number of the ring of integers is bounded in terms of degree of the field extension \cite[Corollary~3.3]{KY1}, i.e., \textit{there is a function $g(d)$ such that $\mathcal P(\co_F)\leq g(d)$ whenever $[F:\Q]=d$}.
+Thus, it suffices to consider the sum of a bounded number of squares $Q=x_1^2+\dots+x_{g(d)}^2$.
+Then the corollary is immediate from the previous theorem applied to the free $\co_F$-lattice $(\co_F^{g(d)},Q)$.
+(See the end of the proof of Theorem \ref{thm:univ} for more information on $g(d)$.) \end{proof}

-In the special case $F=\Q$, we say that a positive definite quadratic form with rational integer coefficients is a \textit{$\Z$-form}.
-We get the subsequent strong addendum to Theorems 1.1 and 1.2 in \cite{KY1}: \begin{cor} For each $d, r\in\N$, there are only finitely many totally real number fields $K$ of degree $d=[K:\Q]$ such that there is a $\Z$-form of rank $r$ that is universal over $K$. \end{cor}
+We get the subsequent strong addendum to Theorems 1.1 and 1.2 in \cite{KY1}: \begin{cor} For each $d, r\in\N$, there are only finitely many totally real number fields $K$ of degree $d=[K:\Q]$ such that there is a positive definite quadratic form over $\Z$ of rank $r$ that is universal over $K$. \end{cor}

-\begin{proof} Let $Q$ be a $\Z$-form of rank $r$.
+\begin{proof} Let $Q$ be a positive definite quadratic form over $\Z$ of rank $r$.
 By Theorem 1 in \cite{CS1} (possibly first taking $2Q$ to make the form classical), \textit{there exists $m\in\Z$ (depending on $r$) such that $mQ$ is the sum of squares of linear forms with $\Z$-coefficients.} Thus, if $Q$ is universal over $K$, then every element of $m\co_K^+$ is the sum of squares.
 By Corollary \ref{cor:sums of squares} there are only finitely many such fields of given degree $d$. \end{proof}